robaki/huginnCMSB2015/README.md

 (this is an archival version -- this repo will not be used in further development.
-I'll create another repo soon.)
+Current version of Huginn can be found here: https://github.com/robaki/huginn )

 Huginn - an Active Learning system for Metabolic Network Models development